Texas Department of Criminal Justice: Incarceration of women

 The Correctional Institutions Division has eight main facilities, including five prisons and three state jails, that house women; Five of the women's units, including four prisons and one state jail, are in the City of Gatesville.
-Jorge Renaud, author of Behind the Walls: A Guide for Family and Friends of Texas Inmates, said that female prisoners in the TDCJ generally "undergo the same tribulations, are affected by the same policies, must adhere to the same regulations, and are treated the same by TDCJ staff."
+Renaud said that female prisoners in the TDCJ generally "undergo the same tribulations, are affected by the same policies, must adhere to the same regulations, and are treated the same by TDCJ staff."

 Originally, women were housed in the Huntsville Unit.
 Beginning in 1883, women were housed in the Johnson Farm, a privately owned cotton plantation near Huntsville.
 After Governor Thomas Mitchell Campbell took office in January 1907, he moved the women from Johnson to the Eastham Farm (now Eastham Unit) to try to protect women from predatory prison guards.

-For a period in the early 20th century, Eastham housed women before a sexual abuse scandal caused the Texas prison system to move women closer to Huntsville.
+For a period in the early 20th century, Eastham (currently Wainwright Unit) housed women before a sexual abuse scandal caused the Texas prison system to move women closer to Huntsville.
 Before the prisons in Gatesville opened in the 1980s, women in the Texas prison system were housed in the Goree Unit in Huntsville.

 In 2010, a study from the National Women's Law Center and the Rebecca Project for Human Rights ranked the Texas prison system as giving "B+" care to women.
 A 2018 report by the Texas Criminal Justice Coalition stated that women in the TDCJ have fewer career-training and employment programs available than men; women had only two certification programs, while men had 21.

 In 2019, the Texas Senate passed a bill, allowing inmates to have access to a greater variety of feminine hygiene products.
 They have access to various sized tampons and pads and can receive up to 10 free products per day.